Late Chinese leader Jiang hailed in memorial service | KRDO

 Jiang died at age 96, just days after China’s largest street protests since 1989, which were driven by anger over draconian COVID-19 restrictions.
 Acting to quell the protests, authorities flooded city streets with security personnel and an unknown number of people have been detained.

-Those attending Tuesday’s memorial observed three minutes of silence and trading was paused on the country’s stock exchanges.
+Those attending Tuesday’s memorial observed three minutes of silence and trading was paused on the county’s stock exchanges.

 On Monday, state broadcaster CCTV showed Xi, his predecessor Hu Jintao and others bowing before Jiang’s coffin at a military hospital in Beijing before his body was sent for cremation at the Babaoshan cemetery, where many Chinese leaders are interred.